kanishka-linux/kawaii-player/README.md

 3. Using self contained binary for 64-bit gnu/linux systems:

-	Grab *'x86_64-bin.tar.bz2'* or *'x86_64-bin.7z'* package from latest stable release section, extract it, go to the extracted folder, open terminal in it and execute following commands, to directly open the application:
+	Grab *'gnu.linux.x86_64-bin.7z'* package from latest stable release section, extract it, go to the extracted folder, open terminal in it and execute following commands, to directly open the application:

 		$ chmod +x kawaii_player
 		$ ./kawaii_player